How to Check & Improve Your Domain and Email Server IP Reputation?

 Domain reputation

 Ok, let’s start with the basics, some of which you may be already aware of.
-The domain you use for sending your emails, like woodpecker.co in cathy@woodpecker.co, has its reputation.
-The reputation depends on many factors.
+The domain you use for sending your emails, like woodpecker.co in cathy@woodpecker.co, has a “reputation”, which depends on many factors.

-For instance, it depends how old the domain is.
-In fact, for the first 5 days after a new domain was registered, it is by default considered as suspicious.
+Start with domain age.
+Among other things, domain reputation depends on how old the domain is.
+Age also influences general domain authority scores as well.
+In fact, for the first 5 days after a new domain is registered, it is by default considered as suspicious.
 After all, reputation is something you can only earn over time.
-So it’s good to warm up all the emails on such a fresh domain by sending just a few emails per day during the first 4 weeks after the registration.
+So it’s good to warm up all the emails on such a fresh domain by sending just a few emails per day during the first four weeks after registration.

-Another important factor affecting the reputation of a domain is how it’s been classified on the web (e.g. business and industry, education, finance, dating, or gambling).
+Another important factor affecting the reputation of a domain is how it’s been classified on the web (e.g. business and industry, education, finance, dating sites, or gambling).
+So the nature of the target audience can have an impact on domain reputation too.

 See the full list of Cisco Web Usage Control Filtering Categories >>

-To warm up an email within a new domain, you send just a few emails a day.
-You should also receive some emails, so it’s good to respond to some of the messages you send.
+To warm up an email within a new domain, start by sending just a few emails a day.
+You can also improve your domain authority score by responding to some of the messages you receive at the new address.

-Start really slow: around 10, then 20, then 30 emails a day sent by hand are enough.
+Start with around 10 emails a day, then 20, then 30 emails a day should do it.
 Start sending the campaigns no sooner than after a week of warm-up.

 And don’t go from 30 emails/day straight to 500 emails/day.
 Email providers use filters that allow them to assess the volume of email going out from your mailbox.
 A radical increase in the sending volume is something that alarms their anti-spam filters.